The Best Bake Sale Cookies

 The How-to

-Begin these best selling bake sale cookies by preheating oven to 375 degrees and preparing two baking sheets with parchment paper.
+When ready to start the recipe, preheat oven to 375 degrees and prepare two baking sheets with parchment paper.

 In the first mixing bowl, add in flour, salt, and baking soda only, then whisk together.
 Set this bowl aside.